bitrise-io/devcenter/_articles/builds/bitrise-yml-online.md

 You can **save** or **discard** any changes you have made with the config.
 If you click `Download currently saved config`, you can **download** this YML version to your own computer and run it with bitrise CLI on your Mac/PC.

 You might want to **clone** this whole YML configuration or just part of it to another app, so that you can use the copied version as a base and extend it with a few extra steps.
 All you have to do is copy this bitrise.yml content and paste it into the new app's bitrise.yml editor and develop it further.

+## Deleting a build's bitrise.yml

+ If you wish, you can simply delete a build's `bitrise.yml` file.
+But please note that this action cannot be undone: nobody will be able to view that particular build's `bitrise.yml` file once you delete it.

+ 1. Select an application on your `Dashboard` and select one of its builds.

+ 1. Click the `Delete bitrise.yml` button.

+ 1. In the confirmation window, click `Yes`.